-Petty theft is a crime that causes losses in organisations and can be performed by any employee, regardless of their level of seniority or their work role, so it’s important to take extra care and control inputs in companies.
+Petty theft is a crime that causes losses in any business and can be performed by any employee, regardless of their level of seniority or their work role, so it’s important to take extra care and control inputs in companies.

 There are two types of frauds that are committed within a company, which are categorised as: breach of trust and petty theft.
 The latter is a situation that is most often not detected until the end of the year when the inventory is made by companies.